-Since February 2014, all counterparties are required to report details of any derivative contract they have concluded, or which the counterparty has modified or terminated, to a registered or recognised trade repository under the EMIR reporting requirements.
+Under the European Market Infrastructure Regulation (“EMIR”), all counterparties are required to report details of any derivative contract they have concluded, or which the counterparty has modified or terminated, to a registered Trade Repository.

 EMIR requirements involve: